captainigweh12/rejection-hero/README.md

 ### Test the App

 1. Create an account with email/password OR sign in with Google
-2. Tap the orange Create button (+) to generate a quest
+2. Tap the orange floating Create button (+) or the "Create Quest" button
+3. Select a category (Sales, Social, Dating, etc.) and difficulty level
+4. Optionally add a custom prompt to personalize your quest
+5. Tap "Create Quest with AI" to generate your challenge
-3. Start a quest and track your progress
+6. Start the quest and track your progress
-4. Collect NOs and YESes to complete challenges
+7. Collect NOs and YESes to complete challenges

 ## Next Steps